ultimate271/notes/tolkien/akallabeth.md

 line, the kings and lords of the royal house, had long life even according to the measure of the Númenóreans.
 But Elros lived five hundred years, and ruled the Númenóreans four hundred years and ten.

+## The lives of the Dúnedain in those early days

 ### Of the wisdom and knowledge of the Numemorians at that time
 Thus the years passed, and while Middle-earth went backward and light and